 Definitions of Non-blocking, Lock-free and Wait-free

-There was a post on comp.programming.threads this morning asking for a definition of these terms.
+There have repeatedly been posts on comp.programming.threads asking for a definition of these terms.
 To write good multithreaded code you really need to understand what these mean, and how they affect the behaviour and performance of algorithms with these properties.
 I thought it would be therefore be useful to provide some definitions.

 Definition of Blocking